md8n/GCodeClean/README.md

 Now find yourself a gcode (`.nc`, `.gcode`, etc.) file to use for the option `--filename <filename>`.
 And replace `<filename>` with the full path to your gcode file (as per what your OS requires).

-`GCodeClean` will require Read access to that file, and Write access to the folder where that file is located.
+The GCodeClean `CLI` will require Read access to that file, and Write access to the folder where that file is located.

 And then run the `GCodeCleanCLI` executable. e.g. for Windows that might look like: